Correct-Syntax/bible_side/README.md

 Bibleside implements the OET's "Reader's" version in the main area and a toggle to show the "Literal" and "Reader's" versions side-by-side.
 The two can be scrolled together for easy comparison.

+## Try the app

+**Bibleside is currently in closed testing on Google Play.
+Signup [here](https://play.google.com/apps/testing/com.bibleside.bibleside) to become a tester and provide early alpha version feedback.**

 ## Bible versions

 - [x] Open English Translation [Readers Version](https://openenglishtranslation.bible/Design/ReadersVersion)